fixme-lausanne/mpd-wsgi/README.md

 #Client side code
-You may wanna either run the server side code and point it to your own mpd server by changing the config.py MPD_HOST variable and point the javascript tclient to your working mpd wsgi server.
+You may wanna either run the server side code and point it to your own mpd server by changing the config.py `MPD_HOST` variable and call the flask api from your javascript.